 “She always wants to make sure that her shoes are in perfect order,” Leach explains. “ She’s very proud of the work that she does out there.
 And customers are always coming to her for help because she’s just so friendly.
 All of our regulars love Karen.”

 Karen says she used to be very shy but now makes friends easily.
 For many years she suffered from depression, but her outlook on life is much brighter now.

 Because of Karen’s bright smile and cheerful disposition, Leach calls her the store’s “little ray of sunshine.”
 But what fewer people see is her grit and determination.

 “What she went through early in life — I don’t know if I could recover from it.
 To me, she’s a really strong person,” Leach said.
 “We always try to encourage her.
-She was just lacking encouragement for a long time.
 And now I think she can succeed at whatever she does.”